 Where Eagles Dare and Patriots Fade

 I watched the highlights on YouTube soon after the game ended.
-It was definitely a so-called track meet because the game was played in the Vikings’ new stadium.
+It was definitely a track meet because the game was played in the Vikings’ new stadium.
 Playing indoors and on artificial grass benefitted the offenses, but they still had to be good, and they were.
 The Eagles didn’t have marquee names like the Patriots had Tom Brady and Rob Gronkowski, but Philadelphia had a lot of reliable players at the skill positions.

 Zach Ertz, Alshon Jeffery, and even Nick Foles are built like NBA guards.
 All three caught touchdown passes, and the one by Foles was the standout play because it involved trickery and risk.
 Having tall and athletic pass-catchers is one thing, but having the guts to “go for it” throughout the game against the widely favored champs is something else.
 The Foles touchdown play was among a few risky calls by Doug Pederson.